| Today

 know she was disappointed to miss this one since the rest of the

+family could go.
 We had a good Safari

 and saw quite a few animals.
 Our guide as an older woman that